GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index.md

   This Genesys Cloud Developer Blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Chat capabilities and integrating that chatbot with an AWS lambda
 REMOVED FRONTMATTER

 This Genesys Cloud Developer Blueprint demonstrates how to build a chatbot using Genesys Cloud's Web Chat capabilities and integrating that chatbot with an AWS lambda.
-In addition, this blueprint will demonstrate how to invoke an AWS lambda using Genesys Cloud Data Action.

 This blueprint also demonstrates how to: